 As you can see, in that tiny small cup of Starbucks puppuccino, it’s packed full of sugar, sodium, carbs, and cholesterol, which can harm your dog’s health if you give them this treat on a regular basis.

 Of the 12 to 24 grams of Fat, 7 to 14 grams of this Fat is saturated, which is pretty high.
 Keep in mind that a dog’s total fat content should be between 12 to 20% of their total diet.
-Saturated fat is also the bad kind of fat.
+Saturated fat is also a bad kind of fat.

 The high content of cream and sugar in the whipped cream can negatively affect your dog’s health so try to keep this as an occasional fun treat and not to be consumed daily.